AtScaleInc/atscale-k8s-blueprints/README.md

   - Connect through a bastion host deployed within the VNet
   - Use Azure Bastion for secure shell access
   - **Use a Kubernetes pod as a jump host (proxy) to access PostgreSQL from your local machine:**

+### Google Cloud (GKE)

+- As this is a production-ready setup, the Cloud SQL PostgreSQL instance (if enabled) is deployed with private IP only and no public internet access.
+To connect to the database securely, clients must use one of the following methods:
+  - Connect from within the same VPC (e.g., from a GKE pod or Compute Engine instance)
+  - Establish a VPN connection into the VPC
+  - Connect through a bastion host deployed within the VPC
+  - **Use Cloud SQL Proxy from your local machine (recommended):**
+    ```sh
+    cloud-sql-proxy <CONNECTION_NAME> --port=5432
+    ```
+    Then connect using:
+    ```sh
+    psql -h 127.0.0.1 -p 5432 -U <DB_USER> -d <DB_NAME>
+    ```
+    The connection name, user, and password are provided in the Terraform output after running `make create-cluster`.
+  - Use a Kubernetes pod as a jump host (proxy) to access Cloud SQL from your local machine

 ### Accessing PostgreSQL from Your Local Machine via a Pod